kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_build.md

 /// warning | The live preview will build with warnings!

 The live serve is available for iterating on your documentation updates.
 While you're in the process of updating things, you may introduce a markup issue.
-Issues considered a `WARNING` would normally cause a build to fail, however, the live serve is set up to indicate warnings in the console output, while continuing to build.
+Issues considered a `WARNING` will cause a standard build to fail, however, the live serve is set up to indicate warnings in the console output, while continuing to build.
 This allows you to iterate without needing to restart the live preview.

 A `WARNING` is different from an `ERROR`.
-If you introduce an issue that is considered a error, the build will fail, and require a restart.
+If you introduce an issue that is considered an `ERROR`, the live serve will fail, and require a restart.
+It will not start up again until the `WARNING` issue is resolved.

 ///